 4. Decentralized Session.

 In Session, all messages sent over the desktop App are exchanged using Lokinet.
 That is actually a decentralized onion routing solution for Session Messaging.
 It is equally efficient for Android and iOS users.
 As it uses proxy routing, to keep the user identity private.
 That’s why, the message takes a few seconds to deliver, due to proxy.
 Instead of a central server proxy server is used to store messages.
 So, no way to track the IP address and, even the date and time of messages.
 In WhatsApp, messages are end-to-end encrypted.
-But still, in WhatsApp, data breaches can happen, and susceptible to hackers.
+But still, in WhatsApp, data breaches can happen and are susceptible to hackers.

 5. Standalone App for PC.